 Note: The Final Approval Hearing can move at any time without further notice to Class Members.
 Please check this website for updates.Back To Top

-You may also request to be mailed a Detailed Notice by emailing us at Info@debitcardclassaction.com.
-This email inbox is solely for requesting Detailed Notice and not for other correspondence.
+You may also request to be mailed a Detailed Notice or request to have your address updated by emailing us at: Info@debitcardclassaction.com.
+This email inbox is solely for requesting a Detailed Notice and not for other correspondence.

 Do not contact the Court directly.
 You may, however, refer to the pleadings in the public file with the Court, which can be inspected at the file room of the Clerk’s Office, Multnomah County Circuit Court, 1021 SW Fourth Avenue, Portland, OR 97204.